 A little boy went into the den to ask his daddy a question.
 “Daddy, will you buy me a bike?”
 The dad replied, “You’ll have to wait and see,” knowing that he had already bought the bike for the boy’s birthday.

 Five minutes later the boy came back and asked the same question.
 The dad gave the same reply.
 Five minutes later the boy returned and asked again, “Daddy, will you please buy me a bike?”
 The boy’s father replied, “Wait.”

 The moral of the story is two-fold.
 First, we need to come into God’s presence to hear Him well.
 Second, youngsters are the ones who ask repeatedly.
 If you want to mature in God, then you won’t nag Him.

 At first, the Lord answered immediately when I was a young disciple.
 I thought, this is cake!

 Then I noticed that each time I asked God for something specific, the answers came farther apart.
 Finally I realized that God was showing me how to ask, and then wait for the answer.
 It was a process of becoming spiritually mature in learning to have faith.

 And this is the confidence that we have toward him, that if we ask anything according to his will he hears us.
 And if we know that he hears us in whatever we ask, we know that we have the requests that we have asked of him.
 1 John 5:14-15 ESV

 ** If you continue to push God, or continue to use intercession to manipulate God, you will hear a wrong voice and open the door for deception.
-I’m not talking about things like salvation for someone, but asking for direction.
+This would not apply to praying for things like salvation for someone but asking for direction.

 If you abide in me, and my words abide in you, ask whatever you wish, and it will be done for you.
 John 15:7 ESV